mochi-hpc/mochi-spack-packages/README.md

         buildable: False
 ```

+The sdskeyval package (for now) requires Boost, but we're working on removing
+that dependency.
+In the mean time, please don't put a trailing slash on your
+"boost@system" directive or it will break our fragile workaround.

 I have found several other large dependencies that are handled just fine by the
 operating system.
 My `${HOME}/.spack/linux/packages.yaml` file looks like
 this: